Rufai-Alex/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is to preserve data that a developer wants preserved on page load.
+Like for instance you can add the login flag to track if user is still log in

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcyrpt uses a hashing algorithm to compute a hash of the users password.It does this by incorporating a salt to protect against rainbow table attacks and using an iteration count to make the hashing process slower.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt slows down attackers by:
+1.Using salt - randomly generated 2.
+Using a cost parameter that species a number of rounds to be performed on the user's password and the salt 3.
+A user passwords
+This makes it difficult for hackers to hack because you need to hack all the 3 above to get the password.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload and signature

 ## Minimum Viable Product